School celebrates Cizik's landmark gift providing unprecedented resources

 “We seek to instill in nursing students passion for the gift of life, tireless devotion to learning and problem solving, and distinguished service to all,” Colasurdo said.
 “The Cizik family name is synonymous with passion, devotion and service to the people of Houston, Texas and beyond.
 This transformational gift will not only serve our students and faculty, but it will have a profound impact on our patients and the entire health care delivery system.”

 Since its founding in 1972, the school has been recognized as a place where exceptional faculty members help high-achieving students learn, discover and practice the art and science of nursing.
-The school, which has almost 11,000 alumni and more than 1,600 current students, is ranked in the top 5 percent of 532 graduate nursing programs nationally and is the highest ranked graduate nursing program in Texas.
+The school has more than 11,000 alumni and more than 1,600 current students.
+The Ciziks' gift is the largest in the nursing school’s history.

 Jane Cizik said a deep appreciation for the nursing profession, the need to address the shortage of nurses and UTHealth’s stellar nursing programs motivated the family’s gift.

 “We have witnessed firsthand the level of caring for patients at UTHealth that goes well beyond ordinary treatment,” she said.
 “It does not stop with diagnosis and tests, but heals with genuine concern for each patient.
 This extraordinary spirit of ‘patient first’ trickles down from the executives to the doctors and nurses and the support staff at UTHealth who make this vision of care so successful.
 We are truly grateful to be able to lend our name to this concept of care for the future of nursing.”

 The gift will establish endowed scholarships for well-qualified nursing students; endow chairs to recruit, reward and retain outstanding nursing faculty members; provide a research endowment offering a perpetual source of funding for conducting innovative research; and create a distinguished lecture series.